ALT-F4-LLC/kickstart.nix/README.md

 #### macOS

+The macOS template allows you to run Nix tools on your native Mac hardware.

+> [!NOTE]
+> This setup is ideal for developers already using macOS.

 ```bash
 nix flake init --template github:ALT-F4-LLC/kickstart.nix#macos
 ```

 #### NixOS minimal

-The NixOS minimal installer includes the base operating system without any windows manager.
+The NixOS minimal template includes the base operating system without any windows manager.

 > [!NOTE]
 > This setup is ideal for servers and other headless tasks.